 ABOUT TANITOLUWA EMMANUEL ADEWUMI

-Tanitoluwa E. Adewumi was born on September 3rd, 2010 Kayode and Oluwatoyin Adewumi.
+Tanitoluwa E. Adewumi was born on September 3rd, 2010 to Kayode and Oluwatoyin Adewumi family.
 Before he moved with his parents to United States, he won two trophies in his first grade for interschool race.
 At age four, he told his parents that he wanted to become a pilot in future.
 His parents were not really surprised because he is a very brave, brilliant and intelligent boy.

 Tanitoluwa and his family fled northern Nigeria in 2017, fearing the attacks by Boko Haram Terrorists on Christians.
 So Tanitoluwa, his parents and his older brother (Adesina Austin Adewumi) arrived in New York City, USA and a pastor (Pastor Philip Falayi) helped them to a homeless shelther.